priyald17/priyald17.github.io/index.md

 I am funded through the U.S. Department of Energy's
 <a href="https://www.krellinst.org/csgf/" target="_blank">Computational Science Graduate Fellowship</a>
 and was previously an NSF Graduate Research Fellow.
-I am also a lead organizer of the Computational Sustainability Network's <a href="https://www.compsust.net/cogs.php" target="_blank">CompSust Open Graduate Seminar (COGS)</a> and a co-organizer of the <a href="https://www.climatechange.ai/" target="_blank">ICML 2019 workshop on AI and climate change</a>.
+I am also a co-organizer of <a href="https://www.climatechange.ai/" target="_blank">Climate Change AI</a> and a lead organizer of the Computational Sustainability Network's <a href="https://www.compsust.net/cogs.php" target="_blank">CompSust Open Graduate Seminar (COGS)</a>.

 Before CMU, I was a
 <a href="https://watson.foundation/" target="_blank">Thomas J. Watson Fellow</a>